2,458 texts in Legends of the Jews (Ginzberg)

 The story of Rebekah and her twin sons, Jacob and Esau, is a wild ride that takes us just there.
 According to Legends of the Jews, by Louis Ginzberg, Rebekah's pregnancy wasn't exa...

-That’s what the biblical Rebekah experienced during her pregnancy with Jacob and Esau.
+Legends of the Jews turns to Rebekah's Agonizing Pregnancy Drove Her to Shem and Eber.
 She suffered terrible pains, unlike anything she'd ever felt before.
 She asked other women if...

 It wasn't your typical baby shower, that’s for sure.
 The atmosphere was thick with anticipation, but also… something else.
 Something a bit unsettling, perhaps?
 The story, as told i...